Kline Creek Farm Education Programs

 The "A Day At The Farm" educational program allows students to see how families lived more than a century ago.
 The field trip provides opportunities for students to participate in a wide variety of farm activities.
 For program information, view the "Teachers Guide" featuring Kline Creek Farm's programs on page 9.

 During the summer, children ages 7 – 12 can participate in the “Farmhands” day camp, where they’ll experience life on an 1890s farm, including chores, domestic activities and games.
-Information on sessions, scholarships and registration forms for 2014 coming soon.
+For more Information on the Farmhands day camp sessions and registration forms, click here.
+For a 2014 Kline Creek Farm Farmhands Scholarship Application, click here.

 Kline Creek Farm also offers programs that meet state curriculum standards for grammar school and high school classes.
 For more information, view the "Teachers Guide" or call the farm at (630) 876-5900.